MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/security-copilot-m365d-script-analysis.md

    :::image type="content" source="../../media/copilot-in-defender/script-analyzer/fig4-script-analysis.png" alt-text="Screenshot highlighting the available options in the Copilot script analysis card." lightbox="../../media/copilot-in-defender/script-analyzer/fig4-script-analysis.png":::

-4. Review the analysis results.
+4. Review the results.
 You can provide feedback on the results by selecting the feedback dropdown found at the end of the script analysis card.

    :::image type="content" source="../../media/copilot-in-defender/script-analyzer/fig5-script-analysis.png" alt-text="Screenshot highlighting the feedback button and options in the Copilot script analysis card." lightbox="../../media/copilot-in-defender/script-analyzer/fig5-script-analysis.png":::

 > [!TIP]
 > You can navigate to an IP, file, or URL entity page in the analysis results by clicking on the entity.
-This action opens the entity pane.

 ## See also